ntn888/ntn888.github.io/content/blog/diy_nas.md

 # Considerations for our setup

 ### Arm SBC vs x86 powered machine
 This is the primary decision in our DIY NAS build.
-While SBC's are more power efficient, the high capable processors are expensive which is a requirement for direct media streaming using `plex`/`emby`.
-The x86 alternative is a cheaper route...
-Especially if you go with a second hand ex-lease SFF(small form-factor) machine.
-Which is what I did.
-These come in a great discounts on ebay seasonally (as low as $50), get one with 8G of memory and atleast a core-i5 processor.
-As compared to an SBC unit, these alredy come in a sturdy case to safely house your HDDs.
-(They can take a max of 2 storage HDDs).
+While SBC's are more power efficient and compact, I prefer go with a second hand ex-lease SFF(small form-factor) machine.
+While this is usually cheaper; you also get a sturdy casing to house your hard drives.
+They can take a max of 2 storage HDDs.
+If you want to hold more you can explore other options such as tower PCs.
+Take a look at [NAS Killer builds](https://forums.serverbuilds.net/t/guide-nas-killer-6-0-ddr4-is-finally-cheap/13956) over at serverbuilds.net.

+The used SFF machines come in great discounts on ebay seasonally (as low as $50), get one with 8G of memory and atleast a 4th-gen core-i5 processor.
+You wouldn't need a powerful machine for you NAS.
+But if you're streaming your media outside of your local network, plex/emby will have to do transcoding which will take up CPU resource.

 You have lots of choices here too...
 Dell Optiplex 3020 to HP Elitedesk G1/G2 and so on.